 If your dividend income is more than the £2,000 dividend allowance but less than £10,000, and you don’t normally file a Self Assessment tax return, you should contact HMRC.
 They may adjust your tax code, so that the dividend tax you owe is taken from your salary.

 You don’t need to notify HMRC if your dividend income is below the £2,000 dividend allowance for 2019/20.

 Further information and help on tax matters

-Finally, you should always check with your accountant before acting on any of the information contained in this article.
+Finally, tax is a complex subject so you should always check with your accountant before acting on any of the information contained in this article.